 Tanzania Cultural Safari & Zanzibar

-Not many countries in Africa can offer the variety of wildlife, nature and cultures found in Tanzania.
+Not many countries in Africa can offer a variety of wildlife, nature, and cultures found in Tanzania.
 Explore some of the fascinating cultures in this safari mecca – from Bushmen to the famous Maasai Warriors.
 Get a glimpse into the culture and lifestyles of these local tribes.
-Escape to the exotic Island of Zanzibar to relax after your exhilarating Safari.
-This Cultural Safari is a beautiful blend of Tanzania’s culture, wildlife and beautiful tropical beach life.
+Escape to the exotic island of Zanzibar to relax after your exhilarating Safari.
+This Cultural Safari is a beautiful blend of Tanzania’s culture, wildlife, and beautiful tropical beach life.

 - All meals and accommodations during the entire safari

 - A very high-quality safari land cruiser with pop up roof